MaastrichtU-IDS/best-practices/README.md

 Best practices documentation website for the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University.

-The documentation website at https://maastrichtu-ids.github.io/best-practices is **automatically updated** by a [GitHub Action](https://github.com/MaastrichtU-IDS/best-practices/actions) when a change is pushed to the `main` branch.
+The documentation website at https://maastrichtu-ids.github.io/best-practices is **automatically updated** by a [GitHub Action](https://github.com/MaastrichtU-IDS/best-practices/actions) when a change is pushed to the `main` branch 🔄

 ## Contribute 👨‍💻

-Contributions are welcome!
-See the [guidelines to contribute](https://maastrichtu-ids.github.io/best-practices/contributing).
+Contributions are welcome! **See the [guidelines to contribute](https://maastrichtu-ids.github.io/best-practices/contributing)**.

 ## Edit documentation pages 📝